hatmahat/ImageProcessingThesis/README.md

 # Image Processing: Mark 2
 ## A. Example results with no histogram equalization :
-(skipped this part, Mark 1 already have good results for white blood cells nucleus egmentation)
+(skipped this part, Mark 1 already have good results for white blood cells nucleus segmentation)

 ## B. Example results with  histogram equalization (Green Thresholding) :